lazybird/django-dumbo/README.md

 Django Dumbo
 ============

-django-dumbo provides management commands for dumbing and loading your project database and media files.
+django-dumbo provides management commands for dumping and loading your project database and media files.
 It comes with spatial database support.
 It works with postgreSQL.